rotorflight/rotorflight-lua-ethos-suite/docs/Smartfuel.md

 same semantic value is exposed as `Fuel`.
 RF Suite normalizes both into `Smart Fuel`.

+`0x5250` is a FrSky custom/DIY S.Port app ID in the `0x5100..0x5FFE`
+range.
+It is still a real FC-emitted telemetry value: Rotorflight sends `BATTERY_CONSUMPTION` on `0x5250`, and RF Suite creates/discovers the Ethos sensor named `Consumption` for that app ID.
+RF Suite's own `0x5FE0` `Smart Consumption` sensor is the virtual wrapper that mirrors or derives from that source.

+Because `0x5250` is not a built-in FrSky sensor, RF Suite provisions it from the FC telemetry configuration.
+Telemetry slot `5` maps to S.Port app ID `0x5250`;
+when that slot is enabled, RF Suite creates an Ethos S.Port sensor with app ID `0x5250` and the name `Consumption`.
+Once the sensor exists, Ethos can populate it from incoming Rotorflight S.Port frames, and RF Suite can read it with `system.getSource({category = CATEGORY_TELEMETRY_SENSOR, appId = 0x5250})`.

 ## Telemetry Defaults

 The telemetry configuration app applies defaults from sensors marked